Japan Highly Skilled Professional Points Calculator

 2. For professional experience, only count full-time, relevant work in your field.

 4. For research achievements, be conservative.
-Only select the higher band if you have publications, patents, or outputs that are likely to be recognized as significant.
+Only choose the higher band if your output is likely to be recognized as significant.

-5. After calculating your points, review which categories contribute most to your score and which categories might be improved over time.
+5. After calculating your points, review which categories contribute most and which ones could realistically improve over time.

-If your score is close to or above 70, it may be worth consulting an immigration professional or your prospective employer’s HR/legal team to confirm how your profile fits the official criteria.
+If your score is close to or above 70, it may be worth consulting an immigration professional or your prospective employer’s HR or legal team to confirm how your profile fits the current official criteria.
+If your score is below 70, the calculator still provides value because it shows where the gap comes from.
+In many cases, the decisive issue is not age or experience alone, but the combined effect of salary level, degree level, and category-specific details that are outside the scope of this simplified tool.

 Limitations, Assumptions, and Important Disclaimers

 This tool is an independent, simplified estimator.
 It does not reproduce every detail of Japan’s official Highly Skilled Professional points system.
-In particular:
+That simplification is intentional, because a short calculator is only useful if ordinary users can complete it in a minute or two.
+But the trade-off is that some real-world complexity is left out.

-• Limited factors: The calculator focuses on core elements that are common across HSP categories (education, experience, income, age, and basic research output).
-The official framework includes additional items such as specific professional qualifications, Japanese language ability, employer characteristics, and other achievements.
+• Limited factors: the calculator focuses on core elements that are widely understood, but official frameworks can also consider professional qualifications, Japanese language ability, employer characteristics, and other bonuses.

-• No category selection: The official system distinguishes between fields such as Advanced Academic Research, Advanced Specialized/Technical, and Advanced Business Management, each with slightly different scoring rules.
-This tool does not ask you to choose a field or apply field‑specific criteria.
+• No category selection: the official system distinguishes between different HSP tracks, each with its own context and definitions.
+This page does not ask you to choose a track.

-• No guarantee of eligibility: A high score in this calculator is not a guarantee that you will obtain an HSP visa.
-Immigration decisions depend on full documentation, legal interpretation, and up‑to‑date regulations.
+• No guarantee of eligibility: a high score here is not a legal promise of approval.
+Immigration decisions depend on documentation, current regulations, and official interpretation.

 Next Steps and Further Resources

-• Identify which factors you can realistically improve (for example, negotiating salary, gaining additional experience, or pursuing further study).
+• Identify which factors you can realistically improve, such as negotiating salary, gaining more relevant experience, or pursuing further study.

-• Compare this result with other potential visa routes to Japan that might better match your profile.
+• Compare this result with other possible visa routes to Japan if the HSP path seems marginal for your profile.

-• Review the latest official information from Japanese authorities for complete, authoritative rules and full point tables.
+• Review current official information from Japanese authorities for the latest authoritative rules and full point tables.

-• If necessary, consult an immigration lawyer or specialist who is familiar with Japan’s Highly Skilled Professional system.
+• If necessary, consult an immigration lawyer or specialist familiar with Japan’s Highly Skilled Professional system.

 Select each category to calculate your total points.